pixunil/cinnamon-applet-system-monitor/README.md

 **Appearance of overview graph** - How the Overview graph looks
 * Pie - every value is a full circle
 * Arc - every value is a half circle

 **Connection type for history graphs**
 * Line - a normal line
 * Straight - a line like steps
 * Curve - a bézier curve

-**History graphs draw interval** - The interval, in which the history graphs refreshes
+**History graphs draw interval** - Interval in which history graphs refresh

 ## Modules